 |Overall Winners x 8:||£1,000||£1,000 vouchers|

 |Regional Runners Up x 96:||£100||£100 vouchers|

 How to enter:

-- Once registered, you can start straight away.
+- Once you fill in this registration form, you can start straight away.
 All the resources you need, including the official entry form, can be downloaded below.

 - Please ensure you read the Important Entry Requirements; see below.

 - Please send a link (or printed copy) of the 'Heroes Letter for Parents' below to parents/guardians of children who enter.

 - Complete a School Covering Entry Form (see competition resources below) and return this with all the children’s entries to the freepost address below.

 Independently from school (Parents/ Home Educators/ Childminders/ Volunteer Leaders/ Carers/ Clubs)